kenwong175/P4-BetterAthletes/README.md

 ![7](./screenshots/WorkoutResults.png)
 ### Training Calendar
 ![8](./screenshots/TrainingCalendar.png)

+### Unsolved problems

+No club entry/creation page.
+Assigning multiple athletes to the workout will cause the empty form validation to throw error.

 ## Acknowledgements
 Thank you Tyrone and Shawn for all the hardwork together to achieve and complete this app.
 Thanks to our instructor, Ebere Iweala and also both TAs Tristan Calleja and Lai Siu Sing for all the guidance during this project.